qualtrics/jaeger-client-php/README.md

 ### Reporters

+A "reporter" is a component receives the finished spans and reports them to somewhere.
+Under normal circumstances, the Tracer should use the default RemoteReporter, which sends the spans out of process via configurable "transport".
+Additionally, the `NullReporter`, a no-op reporter that does nothing, may be helpful to e.g. ignore trace data when tracing is disabled.

 A "reporter" is a component that receives the finished spans and reports them somewhere.
 Three standard reporters are implemented at present:

 - `NullReporter`: a no-op reporter that does nothing
+- `NullReporter`: a no-op reporter that does nothing
-- `JaegerReporter`: a reporter that forwards spans to a [jaeger-agent](https://github.com/jaegertracing/jaeger/tree/master/cmd/agent) using the `emitBatch` API.
+- `JaegerReporter`: a reporter that forwards spans to a  using the `emitBatch` API.
 - `ZipkinReporter`: a reporter that forwards spans to a [jaeger-agent](https://github.com/jaegertracing/jaeger/tree/master/cmd/agent) using the `emitZipkinBatch` API.

 TODO: Introduce the "Transport" construct and refactor the latter two Reporters as Transports, and implement a RemoteReporter to match the jaeger-client-go API.

+### Transports

+The remote reporter uses "transports" to actually send the spans out of process.
+Currently the only supported transport is Thrift over UDP.
+More transports will be added in the future.

+Two data formats are currently supported:

+- The native Jaeger Thrift span format, which is accepted by the `emitBatch` API of [jaeger-agent](https://github.com/jaegertracing/jaeger/tree/master/cmd/agent)
+- The Zipkin Thrift 1.x span format, which allows easy integration of the tracer with Zipkin backends and is also accepted by the `emitZipkinBatch` API of [jaeger-agent](https://github.com/jaegertracing/jaeger/tree/master/cmd/agent)

 ### Sampling